 - A PPE kit with disinfecting wipes, a sanitizer, tissues, spare masks, and gloves.

-- Bottled water and a pack of snacks to reduce the number of visits to local stores.
+- Bottled water and a pack of snacks to reduce the number of visits to local stores and cafes.

 - A travel WiFi modem suitable for secure business communication.